Joseph Francis Flannelly

-Joseph Francis Flannelly (October 22, 1894—May 23, 1973) was an American clergyman of the Roman Catholic Church.
+Joseph Francis Flannelly (October 22, 1894—May 23, 1973) was an American prelate of the Roman Catholic Church.
 He served as an auxiliary bishop of the Archdiocese of New York from 1948 to 1969.

 Biography

+Early life

+Joseph Flannelly was born on October 22, 1894, in New York City to Michael J. and Mary A. (née Considine) Flannelly.
+He attended Cathedral College in Queens, New York, and made his theological studies at St. Joseph's Seminary in Yonkers, New York.

+Priesthood

-Joseph Flannelly was born in New York City to Michael J. and Mary A. (née Considine) Flannelly.
-He attended Cathedral College in his native city, and made his theological studies at St. Joseph's Seminary in Yonkers.
-He was ordained to the priesthood on September 1, 1918.
-His first assignment was as a curate at Our Lady of the Rosary Church in Yonkers.
-He there supervised the parochial school, taught singing, and organized and coached the school baseball and basketball teams.
+Flannelly was ordained to the priesthood for the Archdiocese of New York in New York on September 1, 1918, by Bishop Thomas Walsh.
+After his ordination, the archdiocese assigned Flannelly as curate at Our Lady of the Rosary Parish in Yonkers.
+He supervised the parochial school at Our Lady, taught singing, and organized and coached the school baseball and basketball teams.
 He also served as chaplain of the local fire department.

-In 1938, he was transferred to St. Patrick's Cathedral in New York City, serving as an assistant to Monsignor Michael J. Lavelle.
-The following year he succeeded Lavelle as administrator of St. Patrick's Cathedral, a post in which he remained until his retirement in 1969.
-Under Flannelly's guidance, St. Patrick's underwent extensive changes; these changes included the installation of a new altar and a rose window in the west wall of the edifice, major improvements of the organ, and the completion of five sculptured bronze doors facing Fifth Avenue.
-He became a papal chamberlain in 1941, and was raised to the rank of domestic prelate in 1943.
-In August 1948, he celebrated the Requiem Mass for the late Babe Ruth.
+In 1938, after 20 years at Our Lady, the archdiocese transferred Flannelly to St. Patrick's Cathedral in Manhattan, where he served as an assistant to Monsignor Michael J. Lavelle, the rector of the cathedral.
+The following year he succeeded Lavelle as rector, a post he held until his retirement in 1969.

+Under Flannelly's guidance, St. Patrick's underwent extensive changes; these changes included the installation of a new altar and a rose window in the west wall of the edifice, major improvements of the organ, and the completion of five sculptured bronze doors facing the Fifth Avenue entrance.

+The Vatican named Flannelly as a papal chamberlain in 1941 and a domestic prelate in 1943.
+In August 1948, he celebrated the requiem mass at St. Patrick's for the professional baseball player Babe Ruth.